Shruti733/kickstarter-analysis/README.md

     we just compare the goal amount values without considering their currencies, the trends can be biased.
     Ideally, we should be comparing apples with apples and this seems to be a comparison between apples and oranges!

-- What are some limitations of this dataset?/
+- What are some limitations of this dataset?

     With reference to "Theater outcomes by launch date", we observed that there is lack of data to analyze the trends between 2009 to 2017 for "theater" parent-category.
 Bulk of the data is ranging between the year 2014 to 2017,